Winter Olympics to showcase Italian venues and global tensions

 Workers resurface the ice at the speed skating stadium, a temporary venue, ahead of the 2026 Milan-Cortina Winter Olympics in Milan.

-A host of existing venues will be used, meaning they will stretch for 350km across northern Italy from Cortina – one of the world’s iconic skiing locations – to Milan, with other “clusters” spread through the Alps.
+A host of existing venues will be used, meaning they will stretch for 350km across northern Italy from Cortina – one of the world’s iconic skiing locations – to Milan, with other “clusters” spread throughout the Alps.

 Organisers say that avoiding new construction meets the sustainable brief for an event often accused of creating white elephants, but they admit it has added complexity too.